-Surfing is a safe sport.
-As in any other sport or physical activity, injuries can happen.
+Surfing is a safe sport, but as in any other sport or physical activity, injuries can happen.
 Surfers are constantly in contact with water and with their boards, near sandy or rocky obstacles.

 The most severe surf injuries are caused by the surfboard (67%).
 The fins, the nose, the tail and the rail can hit you in your head, eyes, lips or ears and that means pain and blood.
-So, whether you're paddling out or kicking out of a wave, think of a surfboard as a gun.
+So, whether you're paddling out or kicking out of a wave, think of a surfboard as a gun, and handle with care.

-Lacerations can be avoided with a good wetsuit and by not taking too many risks near a jetty or in a reef break.
-Risk is manageable and you're not a hero just because you step into red zones.
+Lacerations can be avoided with the protection of a good wetsuit, and also by practicing risk-avoidance, especially when near a jetty or in a reef break.
+Risk is manageable.
+Stepping into red zones doesn't make you a hero.

-Cramps are also very common and can put you in danger, if you're surfing big waves.
-Stay calm and ask for help.
-Skin is always a problem and must be protected against UV light with a quality sun cream.
+Cramps are also very common and can put you in danger, particularly if you're surfing big waves.
+If you cramp up, stay calm and ask for help.
+Skin is always to be considered, and must be protected against UV rays with a quality sun cream.

 What is Surfer's Ear? and the pink eye can also cause damage if left unchecked.
 Wildlife in the sea can also cause misery.
 Some of the more familiar ones to beware of are sharks, seals and jelly fish.

 Learn a few tips on how to reduce the probability of having severe injuries while surfing.
 Also, start your surf training program.